-Days to Germination: 15-20
+Days to Germination: 15-20 days.

 Prunella will also propagate from rooting the creeping stems.
 The plant will readily root at each node where the stem touches the moist ground.

-Divide and replant clumps in the spring, or early fall.
+Also, you can divide and replant clumps in the spring, or early fall.

 Prunella plants are easy to grow.
 They grow well in almost any soil that drains well.